aantonelli94/aantonelli94.github.io/_pages/research.md

 The field of GW astronomy has risen to prominence since the first detection of the GWs from a black-hole binary in 2015.
 While we are already basking in the "bright" of hundreds of events, it is expected that future detectors will reveal thousands upon thousands more.
 This ever-increasing dataset is and will continue to be a trove of astrophysical and cosmological information.

-To maximise the scientific return of current and future detectors, GW astrophysicists need to work on **theory**, **astrophysics**, and **statistical analyses**.
+To maximise the scientific return of current and future detectors, GW astrophysicists need to work on **theory**, **astrophysics**, and **statistical analysis**.
 In my work, I harness connections between all three to elucidate what GW observations can tell us about our Universe.

 ------------------